-In order to reduce the risks associated with COVID-19, Salem Academy and College will require that all students who live on campus and/or participate in in-person classes, studies, or activities be fully vaccinated for COVID-19 before their return to campus for the start of fall semester/term 2021.
-Students for whom a medical or religious exemption applies may seek exception to the COVID-19 vaccine requirement.
-Students who are exempt from or receive an extension to complete the COVID-19 vaccine requirement will be required to participate in ongoing COVID-19 surveillance testing and other public health measures described in the following COVID-19 FAQ and Guidelines.
+In order to reduce the risks associated with COVID-19, Salem College will require that all students who live on campus and/or participate in in-person classes, studies, or activities, to be fully vaccinated for COVID-19.
+Individuals for whom a medical or religious exemption applies may seek exception to the COVID-19 vaccine requirement, and if granted, may be subject to ongoing COVID-19 surveillance testing and other public health measures.

-Please fully review the following COVID-19 Vaccine FAQ and Guidelines for additional information about this requirement and the process for submitting your immunization record or exemption form.
+Please fully review the following COVID-19 Vaccine and Booster FAQ and Guidelines for additional information about this requirement and the process for submitting your vaccine record or exemption form.

 Who is eligible for the COVID-19 vaccine?

-Everyone 12 years of age and older is now eligible to receive the COVID-19 vaccine.
+Everyone 5 years of age and older are now eligible to receive the COVID-19 vaccine.

-Why is it important to receive the COVID-19 vaccine?
+Why is it important to receive the COVID-19 vaccine and booster?

-COVID-19 is a serious and very easily communicable disease that has killed approximately 600,000 people in the United States.
-Research has shown that the COVID-19 vaccine is effective at preventing the COVID-19 disease, especially severe illness and death.
+COVID-19 is a serious and very easily communicable disease.
+Research has shown that the COVID-19 vaccine and the booster is effective at preventing the COVID-19 disease, especially severe illness and death.
 The vaccine also reduces the risk of persons spreading the COVID-19 virus.
+As we are learning more about the waning efficacy of the vaccine, we know that the COVID-19 vaccine booster is needed to increase an individual’s immunity and further help prevent severe illness and community spread.

 What are the different types of COVID-19 vaccines that meet the Salem Academy and College vaccine requirement?